ncn-foreigners/BlockingPy/docs/examples/record_linkage.md

 For this example, using `faiss` we achieve:

-- 99.69% recall and precision
+- 99.6% recall and precision
 - close to 100% accuracy
-- Near perfect reduction ratio of 1.0
+- Great reduction ratio of 0.999961
 - Most blocks contain just 2-3 records

 This demonstrates BlockingPy's effectiveness at finding matching records while drastically reducing the number of required comparisons.